Acute pulmonary histoplasmosis is a respiratory infection that is caused by inhaling the spores of the fungus Histoplasma capsulatum.

 Your health care provider may prescribe medicine if you are sick for more than 4 weeks, have a weakened immune system, or are having breathing problems.

-When histoplasmosis infection is severe or gets worse, the illness may last up to 6 months.
+When histoplasmosis lung infection is severe or gets worse, the illness may last up to many months.
 Even then, it is rarely fatal.

-Acute pulmonary histoplasmosis can get worse over time, or can become long-term (chronic) pulmonary histoplasmosis (which doesn't go away).
+The illness can get worse over time and become a long-term (chronic) lung infection (which doesn't go away).

 Histoplasmosis can spread to other organs through the bloodstream (dissemination).
 This is often seen in infants, young children, and people with a suppressed immune system.